18F/unit-testing-node/_pages/testing-component-integration.md

 > 18f-unit-testing-node@0.0.0 test .../unit-testing-node
 > gulp test "--grep" "^Integration "

-[15:04:19] Using gulpfile .../unit-testing-node/gulpfile.js
+[17:52:17] Using gulpfile .../unit-testing-node/gulpfile.js
-[15:04:19] Starting 'test'...
+[17:52:17] Starting 'test'...

   Integration test
-    ✓ should successfully load the application script ✓ should not register if the config file is invalid an evergreen_tree reaction to a message
-      ✓ should create a GitHub issue
-    a evergreen_tree reaction to a message
-      ✓ should fail to create a GitHub issue a message receiving an unknown reaction
+    ✓ should successfully load the application script ✓ should not register if the config file is invalid ✓ should create a GitHub issue given a valid reaction (62ms) ✓ should fail to create a GitHub issue
-      ✓ should be ignored
-    an unanticipated error from Middleware.expect
-[Sun Jan 24 2016 15:04:19 GMT-0500 (EST)] ERROR Error: forced error
-  at Error (native)
+    ✓ should ignore a message receiving an unknown reaction [Sun Jan 24 2016 17:52:18 GMT-0500 (EST)] ERROR Error: forced error at Error (native) at Object.impl.slackClient.client.getChannelByID (.../unit-testing-node/exercise/test/integration-test.js:236:13) at SlackClient.getChannelName (.../unit-testing-node/exercise/lib/slack-client.js:26:22)
-  at Object.impl.slackClient.client.getChannelByID (.../unit-testing-node/exercise/test/integration-test.js:242:15)
-  at SlackClient.getChannelName (.../unit-testing-node/exercise/lib/slack-client.js:26:22)
   at Rule.channelMatches (.../unit-testing-node/exercise/lib/rule.js:28:34)
   at Rule.match (.../unit-testing-node/exercise/lib/rule.js:17:10)